 This vintage Art Deco bracelet by Simmons, a company known for their innovation, has rectangular dark-citrine-glass stones set in the center of alternating panels of sterling silver filigree.
 The clasp on this piece is unique and secure.
 This bracelet is wider than most of its filigree counterparts, which makes me think it may be an early 1930s piece.
-I have additional Art Deco citrine earrings and necklaces that coordinate beautifully with this bracelet — scroll down to see them.
+Scroll down to see Art Deco citrine earrings and necklaces that coordinate beautifully with this bracelet.

-These classy 1920s Art Deco earrings are fashioned from faceted citrine-glass stones shaped like gumdrops, which are suspended from citrine glass beads and a matching stone set in silver-tone metal.
-The original screw-backs were converted to sterling lever-backs for pierced ears by my expert jeweler.
-If you don’t have pierced ears and are looking for Art Deco citrine earrings with screw-backs, scroll down to see what I have available.
-Included are Art Deco necklaces and bracelets that complement these earrings, an essential jewelry wardrobe staple for those who look best in warm colors.$ 245
+Vintage Earrings, 1920s Jewelry, Unsigned JewelryThese classy citrine dangle earrings are fashioned from faceted glass stones shaped like gumdrops.
+They are suspended from citrine-glass beads and a matching stone set in silver-tone metal.
+The original screw-backs were converted to sterling silver ear wires with lever backs for pierced ears by my expert jeweler.
+If you don’t have pierced ears and are looking for similar earrings with screw backs, scroll down to see what is available.
+Included are necklaces and bracelets that complement these earrings, an essential jewelry wardrobe staple for those who look best in warm colors.$ 245

-This variation of a 1920s-1930s Art deco chicklet necklace is fashioned from deep citrine glass stones and crystals in the shape of parallelograms.
+Vintage Necklaces, 1920s Jewelry, Unsigned JewelryThis variation of an Art Deco chicklet necklace is fashioned from deep-citrine-glass stones and crystals in the shape of parallelograms.
 The stones are set in unmarked silver-tone frames.
 Some of the crystals have tiny corner chips, but they are not visible when the necklace is worn.
-The combination of colors and the shape of the stones make this piece unique and easy to wear.
-Scroll down to see Art Deco pieces that coordinate well with this shade of citrine and with crystal.
+The combination of colors and the shape of the stones make this jewel unique and versatile.
+Scroll down to see Art Deco pieces that coordinate well with this shade of citrine and with crystal.$ 225